 “Fuel production facility” means a facility, other than a refinery, in which motor vehicle fuel, diesel fuel or biomass-based fuel is produced.

-“Fuel supplier” means a supplier of petroleum products, a supplier of biomass-derived transportation fuels, a supplier of natural gas including operators of interstate and intrastate pipelines, a supplier of liquefied natural gas, or a supplier of liquid petroleum gas as specified in this article.
+“Fuel supplier” means a supplier of transportation fuels, a supplier of natural gas or natural gas liquids or their biomass-derived equivalents, or a supplier of hydrogen, as specified in this article.

 “Fuel transaction” means the record of the exchange of fuel possession, ownership, or title from one entity to another.